 This is a flower making machine!
 Fragrant blooms cover each of the branch tips.
 The flower bud color is darker purple.
 As they open, they age to a beautiful lavender color.

 Stock up on pretty vases and use the blooms in cut flower arrangements.
-They'll will perfume your nightstand or entry hall.
+They will perfume your nightstand or entry hall.

 With ruffled foliage that is dark green on the top and a lighter green underside, you'll enjoy this cutie as a solid green screen all throughout the growing season.
-And although, strictly speaking, this is not a plant noted for having fall color, we can tell you anecdotally that we have seen fantastic reddish purple fall color on Dwarf Korean Lilac.
+Although, strictly speaking, this is not a plant noted for having fall color, we can tell you that we have seen fantastic reddish-purple fall color on Dwarf Korean Lilac.